rse/audio-node-suite/README.md

 - `AudioNodeNoise`: this is a white or pink noise generator which can be used for testing purposes.

+- `AudioNodeMute`: this is a simple node for muting the audio stream.

 - `AudioNodeGain`, `AudioNodeCompressor`, `AudioNodeLimiter`: these are just convenient wrappers for the regular functionality provided by the Web Audio API `GainNode` and `DynamicsCompressorNode` classes,